The Controller’s Guide to Finance Automation

 - Will it strengthen my insights?

-If the answer is yes to any of these, the solution is more likely to have a long-lasting impact on your organization.
+If the answer is yes to any of these, the solution is more likely to have a long-lasting impact on your organisation.
 As the need to report on both financial and non-financial data increases, finding a financial process automation solution that unites disparate functions by impacting two or more of the above areas is key.